sisaman/cv/README.md

 - Oct 2023 – present
 - Zurich, Switzerland
-- Working on multimodal foundation models
+- Working on vision-language and multimodal foundation models
 - Implemented easy-to-use APIs for vision foundation model inference and deployment
 - Designed and implemented a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks and architectures with mixed-precision and distributed training
 - Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP